 So art and artistry and artists.
 And I’m just going to ask a few questions and from time to time I’ll stop, because the genre I am embracing here is that of the person who you see in front of Sainsbury’s pacing back and forth who’s dressed well enough so that they might not be homeless, but they’re kind of dissociative and just kind of saying stuff, that’s what we’re going to be doing tonight.
 And so occasionally I’ll go to the board and put something fairly abstract and meaningless up on the board and then we’ll return to it at some point.
 So for example, I’ll do this [draws square], and then I’ll do this [draws a second square], and then I’ll do this [draws a third square] – that’s just one example of what I’ll put up there.
 But at other times I’ll just be talking, looking around and then I’ll do this [writes ‘Time + Money’ underneath squares].
 I’ll say ‘time and money, that’s a thought,’ and we’ll see where that leads us.
 And if you want me to put anything on the board just please make suggestions, I’ll put it up.
 Again, I’m not kidding.

 Let me ask you a few questions, and these are why questions.
 And one of the answers to the why questions could be well, if we just had more screenwriters at NFT Theatre One every night talking then the answer would be obvious because these issues would go away.
-But let me ask you this question just as an example.
+But let me ask you this question, just as an example.
 I assume that all of you having lived for some time in Britain, Great or lesser depending on what happens, have attended a production, even a school or community production, of a play by William Shakespeare.
 You know, Much Ado About Nothing.
 And let’s just say that the players were less than successful in their delivery of the play.
-I assume that when you walked out of the theatre that night – and assuming that your child was not part of the production, otherwise you would have had a very different response – that you turned to your colleague or friend or, date and said, ‘Ah, that Shakespeare just sucks, you know.
+I assume that when you walked out of the theatre that night – and assuming that your child was not part of the production, otherwise you would have had a very different response – that you turned to your colleague or friend or date and said, ‘Ah, that Shakespeare just sucks, you know.
 That was so boring.’
 No, you don’t say that do you?
 You say, ‘That was the worst production of Much Ado About Nothing I have ever seen in my life,’ right?

 So there’s something strange about that because, let me ask this question.
 Some of you have gone to the movies this summer, not to the cinema like here, but to the movies.
 When you walked out of the movies and it was, let’s say ‘Pièce de Merde: Part Three’ from Studio de Crème de la Crap, starring 25million plus ten percent gross, and his 5million against three and a half percent gross love interest, and you walked out of the theatre, I assume you did not turn to your date and say, ‘That film was terrible.
 The script was great, but the film, what a terrible job they did with that script!’
 Have you ever done that in your entire life?
 Once even?
 Oh you have?
 Probably it was somebody made a movie off of your screenplay.